Hom schemes for algebraic groups: Hom functors

 In order to apply the results on relative representability from Section~\ref{section:rel-rep}, we must have at least one \textit{absolute} representability result.
 Recall from \cite[\href{https://stacks.math.columbia.edu/tag/0AP6}{Tag 0AP6}]{stacks-project} that a morphism $f\colon X \to Y$ of schemes is \textit{ind-quasi-affine} if for every affine open $V \subset Y$, every quasi-compact open $U \subset f^{-1}(V)$ is quasi-affine.
 The main interest of this notion for our purposes is that, by \cite[\href{https://stacks.math.columbia.edu/tag/0APK}{Tag 0APK}]{stacks-project}, fpqc descent is effective for ind-quasi-affine morphisms.

-The following lemma is a very mild extension of \cite[2.6]{booher-tang}, itself a mild extension of \cite[XI, 4.2]{SGA3} and \cite[IX, 2.6]{Faisceaux-amples}.
+The following lemma is a very mild extension of \cite[2.6]{booher-tang}, itself a mild extension of \cite[XI, 4.2]{SGA3II} and \cite[IX, 2.6]{Faisceaux-amples}.

-\begin{lemma} Let $S$ be a scheme, let $T$ be an $S$-torus, and let $H$ be a smooth affine $S$-group scheme.
-Then $\underline{\Hom}_{S\textrm{-gp}}(T, H)$ is representable by a smooth ind-quasi-affine $S$-scheme.
-If $S_{\rm{red}}$ is normal and $S$ is either locally noetherian or qcqs, then $\underline{\Hom}_{S\textrm{-gp}}(T, H)$ is representable by a disjoint union of smooth $S$-affine $S$-schemes. \end{lemma}
+\begin{lemma} Let $S$ be a scheme, let $T$ be an $S$-torus, and let $H$ be a smooth $S$-affine $S$-group scheme.
+Then $\underline{\Hom}_{\gp{S}}(T, H)$ is representable by a smooth $S$-ind-quasi-affine $S$-scheme.
+If $S_{\rm{red}}$ is normal and $S$ is either locally noetherian or qcqs, then $\underline{\Hom}_{\gp{S}}(T, H)$ is representable by a disjoint union of smooth $S$-affine $S$-schemes. \end{lemma}

-\begin{proof} If $S$ is either locally noetherian or qcqs, then the first claim follows from the (short) proof of \cite[2.6]{booher-tang}.
-If moreover $S$ is normal, then the second claim also follows from \textit{loc.\ cit.} If more generally $S_{\rm{red}}$ is normal, then $\uHom_{\gp{S}}(T, H)$ is a disjoint union of schemes with affine reduction, which are hence affine by \cite[II, 1.6.4]{EGA}. \end{proof}
+\begin{proof} For the first claim, we may work Zariski-locally on $S$ to assume that $S$ is affine, and a fortiori qcqs.
+In this case, the claim follows from the (short) proof of \cite[2.6]{booher-tang}.
+If moreover $S$ is normal and either locally noetherian or qcqs, then the second claim also follows from \textit{loc.\ cit.} If more generally $S_{\rm{red}}$ is normal (and either locally noetherian or qcqs), then $\uHom_{\gp{S}}(T, H)$ is a disjoint union of schemes with affine underlying reduced subscheme (because the map